web-padawan/npm-stats-training/README.md

 The project is a dashboard to show npm downloads statistics for Vaadin components.
 You will need to load the data from JSON endpoints and create some visualization using Vaadin Design System.

+Some recommendations:

+1. Please organize the process as if you are working on the actual real world application.
+2. When you start a project, create a new repository and invite your technical mentor to join.
+3. Please split your code into small PRs and assign your technical mentor as a reviewer.

 ## 2. Project setup